Defected ground structure: Ideas for antenna applications

 A new concept of its application to microstrip antenna was first reported in 2005 by Guha et al. The main focus was to suppress the cross-polarized radiations in a circular microstrip patch.
 DGS was strategically used to weaken the cross-pol generating higher-order TM21 mode.
 The important and necessary condition is that the deployed DGS should not influence or disturb the main resonance, i.e. the primary radiation mode.
 That work indeed introduced a non-resonant DGS and proved the concept.
 Subsequently, several advancements both in DGS type, geometry, and cross-polar performance have been achieved.

-Yet another idea of patch-DGS integration has advanced the microstrip antenna array design.
+Another idea of patch-DGS integration has advanced the microstrip antenna array design.
 The issue of mutual coupling among the array elements can be reduced by integrating simple DGS- first reported in 2006.
 This technique has been matured to address the practical issue of "scan blindness" of large arrays.

-This DGS-technique has been proved to be a very useful commercially viable tool to minimize two major issues like scan blindness and cross-polar radiations in phased arrays.
-New generation airborne and space-borne radars are now being developed using this DGS technology.